SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/DBX_Settings.png)

-    >If changes are made to this screen, the Save button must be pressed.
+    >If changes are made to this screen, the Save button must be pressed for the changes to be set.

  2. An example of a query that returns more than 1000 rows is shown below.
 The setting Max number of rows to display could be updated to display the full result.